twolivesleft/Codea4-Docs/_sources/api/entity.rst.txt

       The computed active in hierarchy state of this entity.
 Only ``true`` when all parents up to the root are active as well

+   .. lua:attribute:: valid: boolean

+      Checks the validity of this entity.
+When an entity is destroyed it is invalid and no longer be used. non-valid entities will raise errors when calling functions or accessing properties

    .. lua:attribute:: name: string

       The name of the entity, useful when referring to the entity later using the :lua:class:`scene` and :lua:class:`entity` indexers